a759116/mos_web/README.md

 The reader can expose other functions implemented in the modules Memory and Virtual as REST APIs.

 ## Conclusion
 This was an attempt to provide an example design and implementation of REST API using Rust to help the reader to learn Rust.
 The reader was expected to explore the code on their own.
-This would be revised based on feedback from readers to achieve the goal of making it easier to learn Rust.
+This would be revised based on feedback from readers to achieve the goal of making it easier to learn Rust. <br />

+If the reader wishes, they can build a UI using [Rust WebAssembly] (https://www.rust-lang.org/what/wasm).
+This will serve as a frontend to APIs.